Jimbly/timezone-mock/README.md

 * US/Eastern
 * Brazil/East
 * UTC
+* Europe/London

-I found that testing on these three were enough to ensure code worked in all timezones (import factor is to test on a timezone with Daylight Saving Time if your local timezone does not).
+I found that testing on these three were enough to ensure code worked in all timezones (important factor is to test on a timezone with Daylight Saving Time if your local timezone does not).
 Brazil/East has the unique characteristic of having the DST transition happen right at midnight, so code that sets a Date object to midnight on a particular day and then does operations on that Date object is especially vulnerable in that timezone.
+Europe/London is included as a timezone that is a positive offset from UTC.

 Status
 ======